-The Society offers specialist UK residential mortgage lending to individuals, comprising lending to private landlords (buy-to-let) and other non-conforming lending.
-As at 4 April 2018, the Society's outstanding specialist UK residential mortgage lending to individuals was £33 billion.
+The Society offers specialist UK residential mortgage lending to individuals, comprising lending to private landlords (BTL) and other non-conforming lending.
+As at 4 April 2019, the Society's outstanding specialist UK residential mortgage lending to individuals was £34 billion.
 The specialist residential mortgage balance is made up of advances made through its specialist lending brands, including TMW.
-Its outstanding specialist lending loans were advanced primarily in the buy-to-let and self-certification markets.
-New specialist lending is restricted to buy-to-let through TMW with the Society having withdrawn from the self-certified lending market in 2009.
+Its outstanding specialist lending loans were advanced primarily in the BTL and self-certification markets.
+New specialist lending is restricted to BTL through TMW with the Society having withdrawn from the self-certified lending market in 2009.

-The Society's specialist mortgages continue to perform well with cases three months or more in arrears representing only 0.83 per cent. of the total mortgage book as at 4 April 2018, which compares favourably to the overall Council of Mortgage Lenders (CML) industry measure, which is inclusive of prime lending, of 0.81 per cent. as at 4 April 2018.
+The Society's specialist mortgages continue to perform well with cases three months or more in arrears representing only 0.82 per cent. of the total mortgage book as at 4 April 2019, which compares favourably to the UK Finance (UKF) industry average, which is inclusive of prime lending, of 0.78 per cent. as at 4 April 2019.

-The Society has a national franchise within the United Kingdom, with a regional distribution of United Kingdom residential mortgage lending to individuals generally matching the regional Gross Domestic Product distribution in the United Kingdom.
+The Society has a national franchise within the United Kingdom, with a regional distribution of United Kingdom residential mortgage lending to individuals generally matching the regional gross domestic product distribution in the United Kingdom.

-The table below shows the geographical distribution of the Society's United Kingdom residential mortgage loans as at 4 April 2018:
+The table below shows the geographical distribution of the Society's United Kingdom residential mortgage loans as at 4 April 2019: